rozkminiacz/GoogleMapsPolyline/README.md

 # Google Maps Directions API - polyline drawer helper

+*this is couroutines implementation, for RX see* https://github.com/rozkminiacz/DirectionsSDK

 ## What is it?
 It's small library written in Kotlin to utilize Google Directions API calls and convert response to PolylineOptions, ready to add to GoogleMap.